 Notasulga in Macon County, Alabama — The American South (East South Central)

 Location.
-32° 32.04′ N, 85° 40.828′ W. Marker is in Notasulga, Alabama, in Macon County.
-Marker is on Union Camp Road 0.2 miles north of Cooper Lane, on the right when traveling north.
+32° 33.93′ N, 85° 39.958′ W. Marker is in Notasulga, Alabama, in Macon County.
+Marker is on Auburn Road (Route 14) 0.3 miles east of Tallapoosa Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: Union Camp Road, Notasulga AL 36866, United States of America.
+Marker is Touch for directions.

 Credits.
-This page was last revised on July 25, 2018.
-This page originally submitted on May 8, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 855 times since then and 9 times this year.
-Photos: 1, 2, 3, 4. submitted on May 8, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.
+This page was last revised on January 8, 2020.
+It was originally submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 574 times since then and 66 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.